-PROVISIONS ADDITIONAL INFORMATION REFERENCES 1 DEPARTURES FROM THE LIST OF SUBJECTS 1 1.1 Departures Authorized by School Boards and Private Schools School boards and private schools that grant departures from the list of subjects by virtue of the Regulation respecting departures from the list of subjects of the Basic school regulation for preschool, elementary and secondary education (RDLS), for the purpose of carrying out a special school project applicable to a group of students, must send the information required under sections 3 and 5 to the Minister.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 1 DEPARTURES FROM THE LIST OF SUBJECTS 1.1 Departures Authorized by School Boards and Private Schools School boards and private schools that grant departures from the list of subjects by virtue of the Regulation respecting departures from the list of subjects of the Basic school regulation for preschool, elementary and secondary education (RDLS), for the purpose of carrying out a special school project applicable to a group of students, must send the information required under sections 3 and 5 to the Minister.
 In accordance with the regulatory provisions, school boards may permit the removal of certain subjects from Secondary Cycle Two to facilitate the transition to vocational training of students who are 16 years of age or older.
-To forward the information required under section 3, the Dérogation form is available at https://CollecteInfo.mels.gouv.qc.ca.
-The evaluation report required under section 5 must be sent to Catherine Dupont, at the following address: Ministère de l'Éducation, du Loisir et du Sport 1035, rue De La Chevrotière, 17e étage Québec (Québec) G1R 5A5 EA, ss.
+To forward the information required under section 3, the Dérogation form is available at https ://CollecteInfo.mels.gouv.qc.ca .
+The evaluation report required under section 5 must be sent to Catherine Dupont at : Ministère de l'Éducation, de l'Enseignement supérieur et de la Recherche Direction de la formation générale des jeunes 1035, rue De La Chevrotière, 17e étage Québec (Québec) G1R 5A5 EA, ss.
 222 and 459 APE, s.
 30 RDLS, s.
 1, first para., subpara.
-3 1.2 Departures Authorized by the Minister The Minister's authorization is needed for all special school projects that require the removal of subjects and are not covered by the RDLS.
+3 1.2 Departures Authorized by the Minister The Minister's authorization is needed for all special school projects that require the removal of subjects and that are not covered by the RDLS.
 EA, ss.
 222 and 459 2 LOCAL AND MINISTERIAL PROGRAMS 2.1 Approval of Local Programs of Five Credits or More A local program of five credits or more must be authorized by the Minister.
-The school board or private school must submit the request to the Ministère de l'Éducation, du Loisir et du Sport (MELS) using the Programme local de 5 unités ou plus form, available at https://CollecteInfo.mels.gouv.qc.ca .
-A PDF version of the program must be included with this electronic form so that MELS may examine the program and determine the number of credits it shall be assigned.
+The school board or private school must submit the request to the Ministère de l'Éducation, de l'Enseignement supérieur et de la Recherche (MEESR) using the Programme local de 5 unités ou plus form, available at https://collecteinfo.mels.gouv.qc.ca/ .
+A PDF version of the program must be included with this electronic form so that the MEESR may examine the program and determine the number of credits it shall be assigned.
 EA, ss.
 96.16 and 463 APE, s.
 33 BSR, s.
 25

-PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.2 List of Elective Subjects for Which the Minister Established Prog rams of Study The Minister determined the list of elective subjects for which she establishes a program of study as well as the number of credits assigned to each of these subjects.
-Schedule 1 contains a list of these elective subjects.
+PROVISIONS ADDITIONAL I NFORMATION REFERENCES 2.2 List of Elective Subjects for Which the Minister Esta shed Programs of Study The Minister determines the list of elective subjects for establishes a program of study as well as the number of credits each of these subjects. ective subjects.
 EA, s.
-463 Schedule 1: List of Elective Subjects for Which the Minister Established the Programs of Study 2.3 Students Receiving Special Welcoming and French-Language Ins tructional Services School boards may exempt from the application of the provisions concerning the subject-time allocation students who are registered in welcoming classes and services providing assistance in learning French and who require services related to their linguistic, social and educational integration.
-In these cases, the school board must use the following programs of study approved by the Minister: • at the elementary level: Français, accueil • at the secondary level: Intégration linguistique, scolaire et sociale In the case of students integrated into welcoming classes, the subject-time allocation must be as follows: • Français, accueil (elementary) or Intégration linguistique, scolaire et sociale (secondary) • Mathematics 20 per cent • Other subjects 15 per cent In the case of students directly integrated into regular classes with support measures, and exempted from the subject-time allocation, the school board can replace the periods allotted to French, language of instruction, with periods allotted to Français, accueil or Intégration linguistique, scolaire et sociale.
-Preschool Education Program Students receiving welcoming and French-language instructional services take the Preschool Education program.
-BSR, ss.
+463 Schedule 1 : List of Elective Subjects for Which the Minister Established the Programs of Study 2.3 Students Receiving Special Welcoming Services and ench-Language Instructional Services School boards may exempt students who are receiving special services and special French-language instructional services provisions concerning the subject-time allocation.
+In these school board must use the Intégration linguistique, scolaire programs established by the Minister.In the case of students integrated into welcoming classes, the s allocation must be as follows :• Intégration linguistique, scolaire et sociale• Other subjects• Other subjects• In the case of students directly integrated into regular classes measures, and exempted from the application of the sallocation, the school board can replace the periods allotted language of instruction, with periods allotted to Intégration in scolaire et sociale. h support piect-time b French, 6 6 BSR, ss.
 7; 23.2, para.
 3